10 Best Spots for Birdwatching in Sonoma County

 A wooden building sits in the middle of the marsh

-This trail is a birder’s paradise thanks to the unique and complex habitat of Sonoma County’s most extensive freshwater wetlands.
-More than 200 species of birds are known to reside in or feed and rest in the Laguna during migration, including egrets, hawks, sparrows, finches, woodpeckers, and even bald eagles.
+This trail is a birder’s paradise thanks to the unique habitat of Sonoma County’s most extensive freshwater wetlands.
+More than 200 species of birds are known to reside in the Laguna or feed and rest here during migration, including egrets, hawks, sparrows, finches, woodpeckers, and even bald eagles.

 Lake Sonoma, Geyserville